 The Division’s Goals for all Properties under management are:

-- To maintain the property in superb condition
+- To maintain the property in satisfactory condition

 - To keep expenses within the operating budget